Study Away Courses from Previous Years

 HIST 262: History of Prague

 Description: This course investigates the history of various European cities, including Berlin, Paris, London, Vienna, and Prague.
-During the 2017 Winter Session, this course explores the history of Prague from its founding in the tenth century, through its existence as the capital of Czechoslovakia in the twentieth century, finally to its current post-communist life.
+In January 2019, we explored the history of Prague from its founding in the tenth century, through its existence as the capital of Czechoslovakia in the twentieth century, finally to its current post-communist life.
 The course employs Prague, one of Europe’s most beautiful cities, as a text to examine Czech identity and memory throughout the centuries.

 HUMS 231/341: A Tale of Two Cities